 Located between Michigan’s Upper Peninsula and Canada lies Lake Superior, the largest freshwater lake in the world by surface area.
 Lake Superior holds enough water to cover North and South America up to 30 centimeters deep.
 It is also the deepest and coldest of all five Great Lakes.

-Lake Superior is known for its clean, clear waters, picturesque islands, rocky shorelines and it’s eye-catching beauty.
+Lake Superior is known for its clean, clear waters, picturesque islands, rocky shorelines, and eye-catching beauty.

 While Lake Superior might be considered the coldest Great Lake, many families still enjoy swimming in its clear waters, especially on a hot summer day.
-However, if the water is too cold for you consider looking for Yooperlites (Michigan’s glowing rocks) along the shore at night, take a glass bottom boat tour of the shipwrecks, kayak Pictured Rocks National Lakeshore, or explore the rugged Isle Royal National Park.
+However, if the water is too cold for you, consider looking for Yooperlites (Michigan’s glowing rocks) along the shore at night, take a glass bottom boat tour of the shipwrecks, or enjoy any of a number of Great Lakes cruises.